The jomanity Point of View

 Here are jomanity's overarching beliefs.

-1: Living a life with joy and meaningful connections takes effort.
+3: Living a life with joy and meaningful connections takes effort.
 It takes learning and growth.
 And keeping up with the effort is much easier when you do it with other people.

 For most of us, a little effort can go a long way to more joy and stronger, more meaningful, relationships.
 Being more deliberate in the day-to-day moments can help us choose how we want to feel, or the impact we want to have.

 The simplest way to keep up with that effort?
 Be around people who also prioritize it.

 4: Technology can lift humanity and foster compassion, courage, and generosity.